MEMBER CODE OF CONDUCT

 Registrar can not be held accountable for illegible writing.
 If the information is unreadable,

-AccuRegister will attempt to interpret the letters.
-AccuRegister assumes no responsibility for
+the UHHSA Registrar will attempt to interpret the letters.
+The Registrar assumes no

 registration/recording fee for corrections to their certificates when the original form was not